gravitational/teleport/rfd/0178-github-proxy.md

 The Auth service generates the certificate according to [GitHub spec](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-git-access-to-your-organizations-repositories/about-ssh-certificate-authorities#issuing-certificates):
-- `login@github.com` extension with the GitHub username as the value.
+- `id@github.com` extension with the GitHub user ID as the value.
 - `ValidBefore` with a short TTL (10 minutes).
 - Teleport username as key identity.